It goes without saying that Google AdWords is a great channel to use if you want to drive in new leads and sales for your business.

 You have to consider your budget, conversion rate, time constraints, and your product offer.
 Add to that the fact that you should also know how to run a Google AdWords campaign.

-That said, it is best to check whether your competitors are running online ads and finding success from it.
+That said, it is best to check whether your competitors are running online ads and even consider hiring an Adwords Expert to confirm if they are finding success from it.
 If they are, then you should jump aboard, too!